-Chest beating is a behavior often seen demonstrated by gorillas which can serve as a non-vocal form of communication.
-Recent research highlights the potential for chest beating to serve as an honest-signal of competitive ability, through its acoustic properties and relation to chest volume, for male mountain gorillas (Gorilla beringei beringei).
+Chest beating is a behavior demonstrated by gorillas that can serve as a non-vocal form of communication.
+Recent research highlights the potential for chest beating to serve as an honest signal (i.e., a signal that accurately reflects some characteristic of the signaler) of competitive ability of male mountain gorillas (Gorilla beringei beringei), through the relationship of acoustic properties with chest volume.

 Art and sketch by: Cassidy Cooper